Darthsae/Darthsae/CODE_STYLE.md

 ## Conventions

+### Static Typing
+Use static typing, or type hints.

 ### Getters/Setters
 Getters and Setters should be used only if additional logic is required; this includes auto-generated getters and setters.